srikanthps/The-Companion/Malgudi-Mixins/lump-jaggery.md

 "A fine collection," he said gravely.

-Within a week, Anagha had given him the title "Thatha," a title he secretly cherished far more than she knew.

 From that day onward, Anagha visited every evening.

+Somewhere along the way, Anagha began calling him "Thatha".
+Srinivas never asked why.
+Secretly, he liked the title far more than he cared to admit.

 She would sit cross-legged beside him on the veranda while he shelled peanuts or watered the jasmine plants.